redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/0-setup/README.md

 The objective of this exercise is to setup the lab environemnt.
 This exercise will require you to launch (5) playbooks.
 The playbooks accomplish the following:

 -   Setup and configure Satellite with the proper lifecycle environments, content views, activation keys.
--   Populate Ansible Tower with an inventory source, add templates, as well as an additional project.
+-   Populate Ansible Controller with an inventory source, add templates, as well as an additional project.
 -   Publish RHEL7 dev content view in Satellite
 -   Register servers to the Satellite installation - RHEL7
 -   Register servers to the Satellite installation - CentOS7